sagemath/sagewiki_to_gh-2022-10-10/Days9Projects.md

  * ''Ignacio Rozada'': '''Python and PDE's.'''
 Solving and plotting numerical solutions to reaction-diffusion partial differential equations on growing domains; a comparison between scipy-matplotlib and matlab.

  * ''Olesya Peshko'': '''Intensity-based Image Segmentation Tool''' A simple segmentation tool which shows regions of the image (represented by a 2D or 3D matrix of pixel/voxel intensity values) in different colours for easy visualization of the structures shown in the image.

+ * ''Drew Chorney": '''Geodesics on Identification Spaces of some Fundamental Domains:''' Looking at geodesics on identification spaces of fundamental domain's of PSL(2,Z) and congruence subgroups.
+Making animations in jyscript to see the geodesics moving along in the region.